25th Infantry Division (United States): Global War on Terrorism

 The Combat Aviation Brigade, 25th Infantry Division was also in Afghanistan, from 1 January 2012 to 1 January 2013.
 The CAB operated in several key regions of Afghanistan, executing missions ranging from air assault to air movement, resupply and counterinsurgency operations.
 The CAB's Company F (Pathfinder), 2d Battalion, 25th Aviation Regiment, was on the ground conducting missions alongside Afghan forces.
 The Pathfinders conducted air assault missions with the 2nd Afghan National Civil Order Patrol SWAT to cut off the export of drugs into the area and keep the weapons from coming into the province.
 The CAB flew its last mission on 7 January 2013.
 The CAB, 3d Infantry Division took over 25th's mission.

-The 3rd "Bronco" Brigade began their redeployment in January 2012, with the last main body arriving in Hawaii in April.
-During the deployment, Soldiers conducted counterinsurgency operations in some of the most deadly provinces in Afghanistan, to include Kunar province, home to the Pech River Valley.
+In late 2017, approximately 1,500 soldiers of the 4th BCT deployed to Afghanistan as part of Operation Freedom's Sentinel.

+On summer 2019, 1st Stryker Brigade Combat Team deployed to Iraq as a part of Operation Inherent Resolve.
+They relieved the 1st Brigade Combat Team, 101st Airborne Division.

+Post Global War on Terror Reorganization

+As part of Army-wide restructuring, units of the 25th ID underwent transformations and reorganizations.
+In 2016, 2nd BCT transferred its Strykers and reorganized to an infantry BCT.
+The brigade also deactivated its 1st Battalion, 14th Infantry Regiment.
+In addition, the 25th ID CAB's armed reconnaissance squadron swapped its OH-58 Kiowa for Apaches.

+In May 2022, Army leadership announced US Army Alaska will be reflagged to 11th Airborne Division.
+Subsequently, in June 2022 the two 25th ID patch wearing units, 1st and 4th BCTs, which were under operational control of USARAK, reflagged to 1st and 2nd Brigade Combat Teams, 11th Abn Division, respectively.